TRAUMA THERAPY IN MAPLE RIDGE

 Supporting clients through the Window of Tolerance involves expanding one’s ability to stay regulated and present in the face of stress.
 By using somatic awareness, grounding techniques, and therapeutic support, individuals can gradually widen their capacity to navigate challenges without becoming overwhelmed or shut down.

-Discover Healing Through Trauma Therapy
+Discover Healing

-Trauma therapy offers hope and relief for those struggling with the effects of traumatic experiences.
+Trauma therapy in Maple Ridge offers hope and relief for those struggling with the effects of traumatic experiences.
 With approaches like Somatic Experiencing, individuals can heal not just their minds but their bodies, reclaiming a sense of peace and empowerment.
+Whether you’re local to Maple Ridge or accessing online therapy across BC, our trauma-informed therapists are here to support you every step of the way.

-Somatic Experiencing in Trauma Therapy
+Somatic Experiencing

 Enhancing trauma therapy…

-Somatic Experiencing is a body-based approach to trauma therapy that complements traditional methods by addressing the physical effects of trauma.
+Somatic Experiencing is a body-based approach that complements traditional methods by addressing the physical effects of trauma.
 Trauma often “gets stuck” in the body, leaving individuals in a state of fight, flight, or freeze long after the event has passed.
 Somatic experiencing focuses on releasing these stored sensations or emotions and restoring harmony to the nervous system.

 HOW SOMATIC EXPERIENCING WORKS